 I headed over to take a closer look and watched as the pair of birds searched the weedy grounds for any food they could find, as they searched a couple of over protective European Robins chased them and each other away each time one entered their small parcel of land.

 Scanning across the slightly misty lakes 6 Goosander could be seen swimming the deeper waters, while tiny Teal fed in the shallow margins and brightly coloured Shoveler swept their comical bills through the grey waters.

 |Male Reed Bunting in front of Aqueduct Hide|

 |A 3 image Panorama view from the Aqueduct Hide|

-Flight of Pintail
+Flight of Pintails

-As I slowly walked the southern path a large duck suddenly flew into sight, circling around this, western, lake a couple of times, the long slender body, chocolate brown head and pin sharp tail of an adult male Pintail was clear for all to see, he eventually landed just beyond the scrubby willow swam for a few moments then headed back east over the farm hide and out of sight.
+As I slowly walked the southern path a large duck suddenly flew into sight.
+Circling around this, western, lake a couple of times.
+The long slender body, chocolate brown head and pin sharp tail of an adult male Pintail was clear for all to see.
+He eventually landed just beyond the scrubby willow; swam for a few moments, then headed back east over the farm hide and out of sight.